OpenNTI/nti.docs.platform.enduser/editorguide/files.rst

      .. image:: images/file3a.png

-   - Click on the “Choose File” button and select the blue "Upload" button to browse your files.
+   - Or, click on the “Choose File” button and select the blue "Upload" button to browse your files.

      .. image:: images/file3b.png

-     Select your file.
      Once you’ve uploaded your file, select the file.
 Click “Place” to choose the file for your lesson.

      .. image:: images/file3b2.png